mhoaglund/Expression-Relay-Framework/ERFspec.md

-Expression Relay Framework
+## Expression Relay Framework

 Next-Gen Artist Statement composition framework designed to produce artist statements that better keep step with generative art practices, lateralism, social media data representation, and collecting/list-making composition strategies.
 This framework includes an opinionated desire to qualify and interconnect descriptors of practice so that a discrete system of meaning can be constructed instead of a narrative.
 This framework is likely to be an unnecessary hindrance for workers who mainly use a narrative form.
 This framework's spirit of description takes after three generational forms- the concrete poem, the resume, and the wiki.
-The overall design intent here is to incorporate the balance of freedom and structure found within a concrete poem, the multi-threaded and iterative FIFO structure of the resume over time, and the interconnectedness and variable voice of the wiki. (fix this run-on)
+The overall design intent here is to incorporate the balance of freedom and structure found within a concrete poem, the iterative FIFO structure of the resume over time, and the interconnectedness and variable voice of the wiki. (fix this run-on)

 Functionally, the ERF spec specifies a method for creating a Trello board which will contain the content for an artist statement.
 Once this Trello board is constructed in a way that satisfies the spec, the board itself can be used as an artist statement or a distributable pdf document can be generated for free at mhoaglund.erfgen.com.

 To begin, create a Trello board and add Lists with the following names.
 It's important to match these exactly if you'd like to generate a pdf later using ERFgen.

-* Color Code*
+* Color Code\*
 * Evaluative Impulses
 * Questions
 * Tags
 * Connected Concepts
 * Point of View
 * Statements
-* Further Reading*
+* Further Reading\*

   *: Optional list